Diabetes Prevention Program

 Expanding Prevention and Reducing Barriers Through Technology

-In order to offer access to more of the 760,000 residents in the region, MiHIA partnered with Good Measures ® to expand DPP by offering a Virtual DPP (vDPP) program.
-This virtual educational and live coaching program, conducted by our partner, Good Measures, is designed to help participants remain free of diabetes or to delay the onset of the disease.
+In order to offer access to more of the 760,000 residents in the region, MiHIA partnered with Canary Health to expand DPP by offering a Virtual DPP (vDPP) program.
+This virtual educational and live coaching program, conducted by our partner, Canary Health, is designed to help participants remain free of diabetes or to delay the onset of the disease.
 Nationally, the program has lowered the chances of its participants developing type-2 diabetes by 58% and we are seeking to mimic that success in the Great Lakes Bay region.
 As the program continues, MiHIA will provide program oversight including communications support, coordination between partners, training of the lifestyle coaches, implementation support, and facilitation of work groups.

 Preventing the Onset of Diabetes by Educating Children